Bio

 Alexander's work is held in private and public collections worldwide, and has been featured in more than one hundred exhibitions, most recently in one-person shows at Spanierman Modern in New York, and David Findlay Jr Gallery in New York, and in numerous solo and group exhibitions and art fairs throughout the US and abroad, including shows in Cologne, Florence, Sao Paulo, Seattle, San Francisco, Santa Fe, Houston, Dallas, Atlanta, Miami, Baltimore, Philadelphia, and New York.

 Alexander has curated exhibitions and written critical essays about the work of many contemporary artists, including Rebecca Purdum, Gonçalo Ivo, and Theodoros Stamos.
 Collaborating with renowned Brazilian poet Ledo Ivo, he created the book Mormaço, featuring selected poems by Ivo with 42 works on paper by Alexander.
-He edited and designed Rooms: PS1, the catalogue for the groundbreaking inaugural exhibition at PS1 Contemporary Arts Center.
+He edited and designed Rooms: PS1, the catalogue for the groundbreaking inaugural exhibition at PS1 Contemporary Arts Center (now MoMA PS1).
+Serving as PS1 program coordinator in it's first year of existence, he facilitated important projects by Robert Barry, Dan Graham, Elyn Zimmerman, Michael McClard and many others.
 Alexander also composed, performed and recorded original music, collaborating with John Cale, Arthur Baker, Chandra Oppenheim and others, and performed at Carnegie Hall in "The First Concert of the '80s".
 He has served as Professor of Visual Arts at Marywood University, and as Visiting Artist at Bowdoin College, Parsons School for Design, and Studio Art Centers International.

 He maintains a home and studio with his spouse, artist Laura Duerwald, in the hills of eastern Pennsylvania.